NC SupperClubs at Christmas

-On a Christmas wintery night in Wimbledon I arrived for a special evening centring around an incredible feast created by Anjula Devi and Coco Labelle’s Elisabeth Brown.
-The chefs catering for the latest exclusive supper club, started by Nesan Thirunesan, were at the home of Lady Wimbledon for her birthday and joint Christmas party for Darling Magazine.
+On a Christmas wintery night in Wimbledon I arrived for a special evening centring around an incredible feast created by Anjula Devi and Coco Labelle’s Elisabeth Brown with NC Supper Clubs at Christmas.
+The chefs catering for the latest exclusive supper club, started by Nesan Thirunesan.

 The house was dressed to impress as were all the guests.
 From the moment I arrived the food did not stop flowing.
 The amazing starters which included the pineapple, chilli and pomegranate tarts which had a stunning flavour of fruity, creamy and spicy in one mouthful.
 The second starter was the cucumber piece topped with spicy salmon and mango yoghurt.
 The flavours of both starters were paired beautifully and it was so easy to eat a few.

 All evening the smell of food was in the air and it was so incredibly enticing.
 The rich smells of spices came from the kitchen and no matter who I was talking to my mind kept creeping back to thinking about the food we were soon going to enjoy.

 When the moment came for food it was a stampede to form the queue.
 Obviously the food had been tempting everyone not just me.

 The highlight of the food for me was the signature dish of Anjula Devi, the slow cooked lamb from her book Spice for Life.
 Cooked in Indian pickling spices it was so succulent and rich.
 The lamb was so tender and just fell apart.
 It was one of the best lamb dishes I’ve ever had in my life.
 The spices were beautifully mixed and with the perfect level of heat.
 I did manage to sneak a little helping of seconds!